toyamarinyon/sat0shi.dev/src/pages/posts/astro-blog.md

 setup: |
   import Layout from '../../layouts/BlogPost.astro' import Cool from '../../components/Author.astro'
-title: Hello world!
+title: What is the technology for building portfolio website or blog in 2022
-publishDate: 12 Sep 2021
+publishDate: 20 Feb 2022
-name: Nate Moore
+name: toyamarinyon
 value: 128
-description: Just a Hello World Post!
+description: I highly recommend the Astro that is a modern static site builder.
+So I will explain to prefer it.
 ---

 <Cool name={frontmatter.name} href="https://twitter.com/n_moore" client:load />

-This is so cool!
+This is so cool!!

 Do variables work {frontmatter.value * 2}?